Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Open Gromov-Witten disk invariants

 \subsection{Definition of invariants}

-\begin{definition} A symplectic manifold $(M,\omega)$ is called \begin{enumerate}[label=(\arabic*), leftmargin=*] \item \textsf{semi-positive} if $c_1(A)\geq 0 $ for all classes $A\in\pi_2(M)$ such that $\omega (A)>0$ and $2c_1(A)\geq 6 -\dim(M)$, \item \textsf{strongly semi-positive} if $c_1(A)> 0 $ for all classes $A\in\pi_2(M)$ such that $\omega (A)>0$ and $2c_1(A)\geq 6 -\dim(M)$. \end{enumerate} \end{definition}
+\begin{definition} A symplectic manifold $(M,\omega)$ is called \begin{enumerate}[label=(\arabic*), leftmargin=*] \item \textsf{semi-positive} if $c_1(A)\geq 0 $ for all classes $A\in\pi_2(M)$ such that $\omega (A)>0$ and $2c_1(A)\geq 6 -\dim(M)$, \item \textsf{strongly semi-positive} if $c_1(A)> 0 $ for all classes $A\in\pi_2(M)$ such that $\omega (A)>0$ and $2c_1(A)\geq 4 -\dim(M)$. \end{enumerate} \end{definition}

-In particular, all the relevant first Chern classes are strictly greater than zero in the strongly semi-positive case, whereas they may also be zero in the semi-positive case.
-For these manifolds, one defines the classical Gromov-Witten invariants by reducing the multiply-covered maps: their images under the evaluation maps are contained in the image of the reduced space, which has codimension at least two due to the semi-positive condition.
+In particular, all the relevant first Chern classes are strictly greater than zero in the strongly semi-positive case.
+One defines the classical Gromov-Witten invariants in the semi-positive case by considering $(J,\nu)$-holomorphic maps and reducing the multiply-covered maps: the images of the latter under the evaluation maps are contained in the image of the reduced space, which has codimension at least two due to the semi-positive condition.
 This is sufficient for the image of the moduli space to define a pseudocycle.
 Similarly, under the strongly semi-positive condition, the image of the $\tau$-multiply covered maps is contained in a subspace of codimension at least two, and thus the image of $\widetilde{\mathcal{M}}_{k,l+1}(M,A)$ defines a pseudocycle.

 \begin{definition} Let $(M,\omega)$ be a compact symplectic manifold with an anti-symplectic involution $\tau$ with non-empty fixed locus $M^\tau=L$.
 We say $(M,\omega,\tau)$ is \textsf{admissible} if it is $\tau$-orientable and $M$ is strongly semi-positive. \end{definition}